iredmail/docs/en_US/faq/backup.restore.md

 * SOGo (Calendar, Contacts, Tasks): check SOGo official document:
   <http://wiki.sogo.nu/backupRestore>

+    * since iRedMail-0.9.7, iRedMail will setup a daily cron job to backup SOGo data during iRedMail installation.
+    * When restoring (with `sogo-tool`), you have to first restore all users and their folders, then their preferences.
+Afterwards you have to restore all preferences again to get back shared calendars.

+        That is because first it sets the sharing privileges on the folders (which have to exist, before you can set them).
+The sharing will not work in most cases, because the privileges of the origin is not yet set.
+        Only the second restore of the preferences can set the shared folders, because now the privileges are OK.

+        Make sure to restart memcached between the two restores of the privileges, else SOGo will use old infos from the first run.

 * OpenLDAP backend:

     * If you enabled additional LDAP schema files in OpenLDAP, you should